"Right Turns on Residential Streets" Structured Practice

 Turns and intersections are where a lot of mishaps occur.
 Learning how to drive a car includes learning how to avoid mishaps at turns.
 You need to know the rules and the procedures for making a turn.
 A residential street is a good place to learn because there is less traffic, the posted speed is lower and their are usually stop signs or traffic lights.

 A right hand turn is the easiest turn when you are learning how to drive a car.
 Keep in mind any turn made incorrectly could cause an accident.
 If possible practice in an open parking lot.
 Set-up an imaginary corner with an imaginary stop sign so you can practice signalling, stopping, checking if all is clear and then executing the turn in complete safety.
 Also practice doing the same turn but without a stop sign.
 Practice what to do if you have yield sign or a 4 way stop.
 Even practice doing the turn without stopping.

 How to Drive a Car: Traffic Lights

 You know that a red light means ‘stop’, and a green one means ‘go.’
-So dealing with stoplights should be easy, but it’s not because people don’t always obey the rules.
+So dealing with stoplights should be easy, but people who don't always obey the lights make it more difficult.
 A distracted driver may miss the changing red light.
 Another driver in a hurry may speed up to get through the yellow one.
 And green may mean you have the right-of way but that will be little consolation if you cross paths with those other two guys!

 ‘Stale’ Yellow Lights